afroz23/mynotes/README.md

 # My Notes

-This application help you to store all your notes in an specific tag.
+This web application will help you to store all your notes in a specific tag.